-Another researcher, Justin Gregg, wrote a book in which he suggested that toothed cetaceans (small cetaceans, as well as the sperm whale) may not be as intelligent as the public believes.364 He dismissed observations of complex behaviors in free-ranging dolphins as "anecdotal."
-He also used examples of intelligent-seeming behavior in other species as a way to dismiss the significance of dolphin cognitive abilities (rather than acknowledging that other species, in addition to cetaceans, have cognitive abilities that are more sophisticated than most people, including scientists, acknowledge).
-Gregg stated that one of his aims in publishing the book was "to determine if the scientific evidence of dolphin intelligence was strong enough to form the basis for both legal and philosophical arguments for personhood in dolphins."365
+Another researcher, Justin Gregg, wrote a book in which he suggested that toothed cetaceans (small cetaceans, as well as the sperm whale) may not be as intelligent as the public and many researchers believe.
+423 He dismissed observations of complex behaviors in free-ranging dolphins as "anecdotal."
+He also used examples of intelligentseeming behavior in other species as a way of diminishing the significance of dolphin cognitive abilities, although he later asserted his goal in doing so was to show that other species are more cognitively sophisticated than generally supposed.
+Gregg stated that one of his aims in publishing the book was to "determine if the scientific evidence of dolphin intelligence was strong enough to form the basis for both legal and philosophical arguments for personhood in dolphins."425

-He concludes that "unless we discover that dolphins are building launch pads under the waves ready to send dolphin-astronauts into near-earth orbit, we will probably never reach a stage when we should consider dolphin intelligence as rivalling the intellectual abilities of an adult human." his ignores that until very recently in human evolutionary history, we were unable to do the same.
-For the majority of humanity's 2 million years of existence, we had levels of tool use equivalent to that of sea otters.367 The book was widely reported in the press; however, Gregg's assertions were criticized by several scientists for employing faulty logic, ignoring studies that undermined his hypotheses, and otherwise being biased.368 Indeed, it is telling that the only cetacean researchers who are actively arguing that cetaceans are less cognitively sophisticated than is generally believed-and indeed. less intelligent than even dolphinaria typically claim-are those who work primarily with captive cetaceans (rather than free-ranging animals).
+He concludes that "unless we discover that dolphins are building launch pads under the waves ready to send dolphin-astronauts into near-earth orbit, we will probably never reach a stage when we should consider dolphin intelligence as rivalling the intellectual abilities of an adult human."
+426 This ignores that until recently in human evolutionary history, we were unable to do the same.
+For the majority of the roughly two million years of existence of the genus Homo, we had levels of tool use equivalent to that of sea otters.427 The book was widely reported in the press; however, Gregg's assertions were criticized for employing faulty logic, ignoring studies that undermined his hypotheses, and otherwise being biased.
+428 Indeed, it is telling that most of the few cetacean researchers who are actively arguing that cetaceans are less cognitively sophisticated than is generally believed-and indeed, less intelligent than even dolphinaria typically claim-are those who work primarily with captive cetaceans (rather than free-ranging animals).
 This seems less because their intimate association with these species in captivity has somehow revealed secrets to which field biologists are not privy and more because they seek to ethically justify their use of these animals as captive research subjects.

-Most studies demonstrating cetacean intelligence have in fact been conducted on captive animals, albeit primarily in dedicated research facilities or non-profit public display facilities.
+Most studies demonstrating cetacean intelligence have been conducted on captive animals, albeit primarily in dedicated research facilities or non-profit public display facilities.
 Yet as these captive animals increasingly provide information about their sentience and intelligence, the ethical and moral arguments opposing cetacean captivity become increasingly convincing.

-Several studies have tried to assess marine mammal intelligence by looking at the ratio between the size of the brain and the mass of the animal.369 Although dolphins have smaller brains relative to their size than modern humans have, they would be at least as intelligent as prehistoric humans according to this measure.
-However, this measure does not take into account several issues, one being that the structure of the dolphin brain is very different from that of humans.
+Several studies have tried to assess marine mammal intelligence by looking at the ratio between the size of the brain and the mass of the animal.429 Although dolphins have smaller brains relative to their size than modern humans have, they would be at least as intelligent as our Homo ancestors according to this measure.
+However, this measure does not take into account a number of issues, one being that the structure of the dolphin brain is different from that of humans.
 If anything, those parts that deal with sophisticated thought and cognition are more complex and have a relatively greater volume than similar tissues in humans.
 Another issue is that these calculations do not take into account the high proportion of a cetacean's mass that is blubber, a tissue that needs no brain mass dedicated to its maintenance.
-Upon consideration of these factors, the potential for intelligence in dolphins then becomes far more comparable to that of humans.
+Upon consideration of these factors, the potential for intelligence in dolphins based on this criterion becomes far more comparable to that of modern humans.